 Chauvin Sculpture Garden + Art Studio

-Permanent collections of the Art Studio include paintings, photographs, sculpture and pottery created by local artists.
 The Studio also contains a functioning darkroom.
-Books, local artwork and other souvenirs are for sale in the Art Studio.
+Books on the Sculpture Garden, local artwork and other souvenirs are for sale in the Art Studio.